Kerala: Cong leader booked for sexually assaulting 17-year-old girl for nearly 2 years

 Authorities were alerted about the incident after the girl allegedly tried to commit suicide last week.
 Following this, she narrated her ordeal to the parents who approached the police.

-Meanwhile, the police have also reportedly taken statements of the complainant and her family and were also probing the contents of the girl's mobile phone which is said to have crucial information regarding the case.
+The police have also reportedly taken statements of the complainant and her family and were also probing the contents of the girl's mobile phone which is said to have crucial information regarding the case.

+Meanwhile, the Congress party has suspended DCC member OM George from the primary membership of the party on Wednesday in the wake of sexual assault charges levelled against him.